Magic Bullet Chronicles Ryukendo: International broadcasts

 Ryukendo airs in the Philippines on Hero TV during Super Patrol Force dubbed in Tagalog and on Cartoon Network Philippines during Toonami dubbed in English.
+It also airs in Indonesia on Indosiar.
 It also airs in Hong Kong on ATV.
 It aired dubbed in Spanish on WKAQ-TV, a Telemundo affiliate on San Juan, Puerto Rico.
-In Brazil, the series was dubbed in Portuguese and was aired on RedeTV!'s TV Kids timeblock from late 2009 through 2010.
+In Brazil, the series was dubbed in Portuguese and was aired on RedeTV!'s TV Kids time-block from late 2009 through 2010.
 And Singapore, Mediacorp.
-It has also been dubbed in Hindi, Tamil, Telugu, Bengali and Marathi, and was aired in India from 2011 to 2012 on Disney XD India, and is just called Ryukendo there.
+It has also been dubbed in Hindi, Tamil, Telugu, Bengali, and Marathi, and was aired in India from 2011 to 2012 on Disney XD India, and is just called Ryukendo there.
 Episode 32 was skipped in India possibly because the demon Jemind resembled Hindu God Ganesha and Disney India wanted to avoid hurting religious sentiments.
-Scenes involving Jamind's shadow form was also removed in the final episode of Indian Dubs because of the same reason.
+Scenes involving Jamind's shadow form were also removed in the final episode of Indian Dubs because for the same reason.

+It was also the last broadcast program to air on the Mexican channel ZAZ TV before ceasing broadcast on July 31, 2012.